 The dedicated, overworked, underpaid public servant is a popular myth that the Obama Administration is keen to foster.
 What bunk.
 With annual compensation often as high as $230,000, in reality, public employees are some of the best-compensated, most enriched workers in America.
 Federal workers are eligible for generous, annual cash bonuses, sometimes as large as $70,000.00.
 The federal standard, 40 hour, work week is far less than the longer hours worked by those in the private sector.
 Furthermore, federal workers have the strongest job security and are rarely laid off, or removed for poor performance.

-Considering the salary and perks of federal workers, it becomes rather clear that federal government workers are the new fat cats.
-How do I know?
-President Obama said so.
+Considering the salary and perks of federal workers, it becomes rather clear that federal government workers are the new fat cats

 In several dozen speeches, this past year, the President has indicated that an individual earning $200,000 is a member of the economic elite.
 That means that almost all Senior Executive Service (SES) government employees and many federal workers at the GS-15 level are, by the President’s definition, members of the economically affluent.